 The Erin Rose was not on the official dive list, but it made the grade solely on account of the bathrooms.
 Spent a Sunday there watching the last Saints game of the season and spinning the wheel of no fortune – every time the Saints scored a touchdown (a lot that day) we had to spin the wheel for drink specials.
 Who knew shots of Jameson went so well with Bloody Mary’s?
 And in one of those days where time just keep stretching to encompass more and more fun, we got a call from friends who said they “had a good day at the track” and we should meet them for a late, hilarious Spanish tapas dinner at Lolas.
 The cab ride out there was an adventure (see note above about Bloody s and Jameson shots) and we had to wait a while for our table (all the better to order more wine) but it was worth the wait for the incredible paella.

-Somewhere around the end of dinner we got around to the story of E being back in NOLA for New Years and his long, and so far unsuccessful, wait for a real New Orleans beignet.
+Somewhere around the end of dinner we got around to the story of our friend’s long, and so far unsuccessful, wait for a real New Orleans beignet.
 As all locals will attest, beignets are only good hot and fresh at one of two places in the city and nowhere else in the entire world.
 We hadn’t managed to get into Cafe du Monde in the Quarter, it was lined up around the block with everyone in town for NYE.
 The only solution, declared our local heroes, was to head to the Morning Call Coffee Stand, a New Orleans’ tradition for over 140 years and way, way off the tourist route.
 We piled 6 adults into the back of a pick up truck (seemed like a good idea at the time – but don’t they all!) and were soon throwing down chicory cafe au lait and hot beignets smothered in powdered sugar.
 Ten minutes before we were stuffed with paella, but we hit those doughnuts like we hadn’t eaten in a week.

 And then it was New Years Eve, a night with a dubious reputation at best.
 I’ve spent NYE in a few party cities around the world, and this was, without a doubt, the best NYE ever.
 Hands down.
 Although we had avoided Bourbon Street all weekend, it just didn’t seem right to not at least take a walk there and witness the debauchery.
 We started at Bourbon and Canal and made our way through the Quarter.
 Along the way met a couple from Bavaria who had been to Tombstone 14 times to see the gunfights (crazy about cowboys, I guess?) and a guy made up as a cat who wanted to bite people.
 Hmmm . . .And there were all the balcony parties and beads.
 Just to set the record straight – I didn’t come home with beads!